Database schema definitionEdit on GitHub

 - A project module wants to add a column to a table from a core module.

 When you add a column to a core table, this column must not be mandatory.
 Otherwise, the core classes, not knowing the mandatory fields, become unusable and, thus, have to be overwritten.
 This makes updating more difficult.
-In most cases, you can and should avoid adding a column to a core table, as it can cause compatibility problems in the future.
+In most cases, you need to avoid adding a column to a core table, as it can cause compatibility problems in the future.

 What happens when the next release adds a column with the same name but another meaning?
 To avoid this problem, it is a good practice to add a new table and use a one-to-one relationship.